sgost/contentconcepts-data/services/academic_editing/thesis_editing/index.md

 seo:
   title: 📚 Thesis editing & proofreading service in India, by PhD thesis editors
   description: 👀 We provide the best thesis editing service in India at truly
-    affordable rates.
-Our thesis editing fee starts from INR 1.
+    affordable rates. 💲💲Our thesis editing fee starts from INR 1.
   keywords:
     - Thesis editing services in India
     - Thesis proofreading services in India